DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>This EP is shockingly good.
 Like, really really good.
 Like, this would be where Sombr landed if he stuck to an EP instead of being forced to make a full album good.
-Obviously the two performers have nothing in common in sound, but I make the comparison because every song on &lt;em&gt;Fall Back&lt;/em&gt; has that same potential for generational hit... at least withint he indie rock scene. </p>
+Obviously the two performers have nothing in common in sound, but I make the comparison because every song on *Fall Back* has that same potential for generational hit... at least withint he indie rock scene. </p>
   </div>

   <a href="https://www.youtube.com/watch?v=z_oaGG6a5QQ&amp;list=RDEMo_5D6tt2WkkPsm6yRVvGQA&amp;start_radio=1" class="listen-link" target="_blank">Listen</a>